∞ SUPPORT ∞ ADVOCACY ∞ INFORMATION ∞

 SERVICES ∞ COMMUNITY

 Providing support and advocacy for the gifted and talented of Massachusetts.

 Upcoming MAGE Member Event

-Does your Gifted or Twice Exceptional student feel frustrated or bored in their academic setting?
-Wish you had tips on advocating for their needs?
-Well MAGE Members are covered!
-This upcoming webinar is a member benefit so a Zoom link will be sent out to all the current members a week before and then a day or so before the event.
-Join us!
+This upcoming webinar is a member benefit created in collaboration with IDEAL4Gifted, a MAGE Sponsor.
+A Zoom link will be sent out to all the current members during the week before and then again just before the event.